Games & Quizzes

 /prəˈmōt/

-Moved to a higher position in a company.
-To move someone to a higher position or rank.
+Moved to a higher position in a company. support or actively encourage.

 /ˈnēT͟Hər/